CM4all/workshop/doc/index.rst

   released, to be executed by another node.
 Example: :samp:`20 minutes` or :samp:`2 hours`.

+* :samp:`reap_finished INTERVAL`: Finished jobs will be deleted by Workshop after the specified duration (though there is no guarantee when Workshop will actually do it).
+By default, Workshop will never delete finished jobs.
+Example: :samp:`1 hour` or :samp:`2 days`.

 * :samp:`user USERNAME`: The name of the UNIX user which is impersonated by the process.  `root` is not allowed.